IHE/ITI.PDQm/input/pagecontent/actors_and_transactions.md

 | Patient Demographics Supplier | Mobile Patient Demographics Query [ITI-78] | Responder | R | ITI TF-2c: 3.78 |
 {:.grid}

-Note 1: The transaction defined in this profile corresponds to Patient Demographics Query [ITI-21] in the PDQ Profile (ITI TF-1: 8) and provides similar functionality.
+Note 1: The transaction defined in this profile corresponds to [Patient Demographics Query \[ITI-21\]](https://profiles.ihe.net/ITI/TF/Volume2/ITI-21.html) in the [PDQ Profile (ITI TF-1:8)](https://profiles.ihe.net/ITI/TF/Volume1/ch-8.html) and provides similar functionality.
 Note that there is no transaction which corresponds to the Patient Demographics and Visit Query [ITI-22].

 ##### Actor Descriptions and Actor Profile Requirements
 No additional requirements.